-At the Hilton Foundation we are committed to diversity, equity and inclusion (DEI) in all we do.
+At the Hilton Foundation we are committed to diversity, equity, inclusion and Belonging (DEIB) in all we do.

-Core DEI principles are woven through the fabric of our being.
-More than seventy-five years ago, our founder Conrad N. Hilton expressed their essence in his own words.
-And later his son Barron, our foundation’s most significant benefactor, was ahead of his time in understanding and acknowledging the value of listening to and learning from those with lived experience.
+Core DEIB principles are woven through the fabric of our being.
+More than 75 years ago, our founder Conrad N. Hilton expressed their essence in his own words.
+And later his son Barron, the Foundation’s most significant benefactor, was ahead of his time in understanding and acknowledging the value of listening to and learning from those with lived experience.

 Diversity recognizes the intersectionality in each of us.
 A diverse culture welcomes differences in race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs, and other ideologies.
 We welcome and celebrate different experiences, employ people from all walks of life, and grant to organizations that are often underrepresented.

 Equity is a process and a tool.
 Equity ensures fairness and acknowledges the barriers that lead to unequal starting places and unjust outcomes.
 People of color, women, LGBTQI+, those with disabilities and those with lower socioeconomic status are among the groups that most often experience disadvantage.

 Inclusion ensures all people feel welcome, comfortable and safe.
 An inclusive workplace sees the inherent worth and dignity of all people and provides access to opportunities and resources for people who might otherwise be excluded or marginalized.

 Belonging is the desired outcome of Diversity, Equity, and Inclusion working together to fuse a culture that engages the full potential of the individual, where innovation thrives and views, beliefs, and values are tools to elevate the combined efforts of the organization.